 1903 – The Brooklyn Rapid Transit (BRT) Power Station constructed to supply electricity to the newly consolidated local steam railroad, elevated railroad and street car system.

 1950s – The Power Station decommissioned and the Boiler House demolished.

-2012 – The site is acquired by the Powerhouse Environmental Arts Foundation, a not-for-profit organization created to redevelop the property and operate the Powerhouse Workshop.
+2012 – The site is acquired by the Powerhouse Environmental Arts Foundation, a not-for-profit organization created to redevelop the property and operate Powerhouse Arts.

-- 2016 – Powerhouse Workshop commissions the Pritzker-prize winning architecture practice Herzog & de Meuron to reimagine the 113-year-old power plant and create facilities for fabrication
+2016 – Powerhouse commissions the Pritzker-prize winning architecture practice Herzog & de Meuron to reimagine the 113-year-old power plant and create facilities for fabrication

-2020 – Powerhouse Workshop scheduled to open to public.
+2020 – Powerhouse Arts scheduled to open to the public.